 I’ve seen so many articles, studies, and books saying that one of the habits that many successful people have in common is a productive morning routine.
 They have time to journal, work out, work towards their goals, do whatever they want.
 Before the day even starts.
 Crazy, right?

 The biggest key to making your mornings run more smoothly is by creating a morning routine that works for you.
-If you’re looking for a way to create your own perfect morning routine, read on.The key to making your mornings run smoothly is by creating a morning routine...
+If you’re looking for a way to create your own perfect morning routine, read on.The key to making your mornings run smoothly is by creating a morning routine that works for YOU!
 Click To Tweet

-How to create the morning routine you’ve always wanted:
+So, here’s how to create the morning routine of your dreams!

 Step 1: What would you like to do?

-Grab a piece of paper and a pen.
+Grab a pen and a piece of paper (or download the free worksheet from the end of this post).
 Go ahead, I’ll wait for you. 🙂

 That was fast!
 Okay, now make a list of everything that you’d like to do in the morning.
 Include things like: